3WSHS/Website-world/README.md

 ## Development Notes

-- This project is designed to run independently from your chatbot server (port 8000)
-- The current setup uses port 3000 to avoid conflicts
 - The black background provides a clean canvas for 3D development
 - Event listeners are already set up for future 3D interactions